Residual permutation test for regression coefficient testing: Analysis of statistical power

 for some constant $t \in [0, 1]$.
 Assume $\mathcal{P}_K$ satisfies Assumption~\ref{as:trace}.
 In the asymptotic regime where $b$ and $p$ vary with $n$ in a way such that $n > (3+m)p$ for some constant $m > 0$ and

 we have $\lim_{n \to \infty} \prob\left(\pval > \frac{1}{K + 1}\right) = 0$. \end{theorem}

 Notice that here we need to assume without loss of generality that $\E[e_i^2] > 0$ and $\E[|\varepsilon_1|^{1 + t}] > 0$ to ensure that both two random variables are \emph{not} almost surely equal to zero.
 Otherwise, $\pval$ is almost surely equal to $1$, and cannot have any statistical power with any size of $b$.
 Theorem~\ref{thm:alternative1} shows that under certain assumptions on the $\cP_K$, RPT has power to reject the alternative classes even with heavy-tailed noises.
-Moreover, our analysis is high-dimensional and allows the number of covariates to be as large as $n / 3$.
+Moreover, our analysis {\revone works in a proportional regime where the number of covariates can be} as large as $n / 3$.
 Remarkably, the statistical power guarantee in Theorem~\ref{thm:alternative1} does not require the $\varepsilon_i$'s to have a bounded second order moment.
-This distinguishes us from the class of empirical correlation based approaches, such as debiased lasso or OLS fit based tests, which requires $\varepsilon_i$'s to have at least a bounded second order moment or even stronger conditions such as sub-Gaussianity to have statistical power.
+This distinguishes us from the class of empirical correlation based approaches, such as debiased / desparsified Lasso or OLS fit based tests, which requires $\varepsilon_i$'s to have at least a bounded second order moment or even stronger conditions such as sub-Gaussianity to have statistical power.

 As we will see in Section~\ref{sec:algorithm}, Assumption~\ref{as:trace} is a mild condition that can be checked in practice.
 However, an inspection of the proof of Theorem~\ref{thm:alternative1} reveals that, even if Assumption~\ref{as:trace} does not hold for $\mathcal{P}_K$, RPT is still asymptotically powerful under the same signal strength condition~\eqref{eq:bn} and a slightly stronger requirement on the number of covariates.
-Specifically, we require that $n > (4 + m) p$ for some constant $m > 0$ that does not depend on $n$.
+Specifically, we require that $n > (4 + m) p$ for some constant $m > 0$ that does not depend on $n$. {\rev In Theorem~\ref{thm:alternative1}, for simplicity we assume that $K$ is a fixed constant.
+In the Supplementary Material we further provide an extension of Theorem~\ref{thm:alternative1} where we allow $K$ to diverge with $n$.
+In particular, we show that for $t < 1$, RPT is still guaranteed to have non-trivial power whenever $K = O(n^{\frac{2t}{1 + t}})$.}

 In the following theorem, we show that when $p / n \to 0$, we can further relax $e_i$'s finite second order moment condition to a finite first order moment condition.